non+alcoholic+cocktails.jpg

 These non-alcoholic spirits are a great base for mocktails this season.
 There are currently three flavors available—Spice 94, Grove 42, and Garden 108.
 They can be purchased individually or in a 20cl trio pack, a great way to try them all and see what you like.
 Pour them over some tonic water or good quality soda for a simple option, or work up as elaborate a drink as you can imagine.
 You can certainly use them as a base for alcoholic cocktails, too; they are tasty any way you pour them.
 You can find them at many wine shops, on Amazon, or on their great online shop.

-Giffard Non-alcoholic Syrups
+Giffard Non-Alcoholic Syrups

 If you’re looking for a more familiar-tasting non-alcoholic syrup, because you’re missing a more-standard drink of choice, Giffard produces an excellent line of non-alcoholic syrups.
 Giffard is one of the best-known liqueur makers in France, and their fruit- and herb-liqueurs dot the pages of cocktail lists the world over.